afrin2315/smart_attend/README.md

 ## Deployment

-This repo is set up for a split deployment with `Render` for the backend, `Vercel` for the frontend, and `Supabase PostgreSQL` for the database.
+This repo is set up for a split deployment with `Vercel` for the frontend, `Supabase PostgreSQL` for the database, and either `Render` or `Railway` for the backend.

 ### 1. Backend on Render